Continuous Manufacturing/Production

 Automotive

-With automotive manufacturers better known for process production, the Toyota Indonesian manufacturing facilities are a good case study in continuous production.
-Comprising three integrated plants, the facilities work as one, casting metal, stamping it, building engines, assembling vehicles, and packing – in one long and complex example of continuous production application.
+With automotive manufacturers better known for process production, Toyota Motor Manufacturing Indonesia is a good case study in continuous production.
+Comprising three integrated plants, the facilities work as one, casting metal, stamping it, building engines, assembling vehicles, and packing in one long and complex example of a continuous production line.

 Pharmaceuticals

-Pharmaceutical companies were known for batch processing.
+Companies in the pharmaceutical industry were long known for batch processing.
 However, many have started to move towards continuous production.

-The manufacturing system produces coated tablets from raw powders in a continuous production stream.
-It allows several continuous streams of roll compaction or wet granulation to offer specialized solutions to clients’ needs.
-GlaxoSmithKline recently opened two new continuous manufacturing facilities in Singapore and expanded the third one, following a $95 million investment.
+Pharmaceutical manufacturing systems produce coated tablets from raw powders in a continuous production stream in accordance with FDA standards.
+This allows several continuous streams of roll compaction or wet granulation that offers specialized solutions to clients’ needs.
+GlaxoSmithKline recently opened two new continuous manufacturing facilities in Singapore and expanded a third following a $95 million investment.

 Mining and metals